audunmeltzer/eventstoredb_workshop/README.md

 # Event Sourcing Workshop
-How you got there is just as important as the final state.
+If how you got there is just as important as the final state.

 Event source pattern, is when you store the entire chain of data transformation, ant not just the final state.
 Each event is immutable, and describes a transformation between two states.